US opioid lawsuits on verge of settlements with 4 companies

 The trial is expected to continue, but the settlement leaves only three drug manufacturers as defendants.

+“I will keep fighting to protect West Virginia and will not allow larger states to dictate how we hold defendants accountable for their actions,” he said in a statement Tuesday.

 The state and local governments say distribution companies did not have proper controls to flag or halt shipments to pharmacies that received outsized shares of powerful and addictive prescription painkillers.
-The companies have maintained that they were filling orders of legal drugs placed by doctors — so they shouldn't shoulder blame for the nation's addiction and overdose crisis.
+The companies have maintained they were filling orders of legal drugs placed by doctors — so they should not shoulder blame for the nation's addiction and overdose crisis.

 An Associated Press analysis of federal distribution data found that enough prescription opioids were shipped in 2012 for every person in the U.S. to have a 20-day supply.